FranciscoKnebel/spotify-wrapper-api/README.md

 <script src="spotify-wrapper.umd.min.js"></script>
 ```

-After that the library will be available to the Global as `SpotifyWrapper`.
-Follow an example:
+After that the library will be available to the Global scope as `SpotifyWrapper`.
+Example usage as follows:

 ```js